xiaoniu-578fa6bff964d005/duang/README.md

 ## Limitations
-- Don't support associated function.
+- Doesn't support associated functions.
-- Wildchar can not be used in pattern argument.
-For example `fn foo((a,_): (i32, i32))` is illegal.
+- The wildcard pattern `_` cannot be used in pattern argument.
+For example, `fn foo((a, _): (i32, i32))` is illegal.

 ## TODO
 - Generate document for function or macro.
-- After "Attributes in formal function parameter position"([#60406](https://github.com/rust-lang/rust/issues/60406)) stabilize, change function-like macros to attribute-like macros.
+- After "Attributes in formal function parameter position"([#60406](https://github.com/rust-lang/rust/issues/60406)) stabilizes, change function-like macros to attribute-like macros.

 License: MIT